10 Tips to Improve Employee Engagement

 8. Provide Regular Feedback

-Employees work as a cohesive unit which means they adapt to change faster, know what’s going on throughout the organization and are basically in tune with each other.
+When employees work as a cohesive unit, they adapt to change faster, know what’s going on throughout the organization and are in tune with each other.

 The feedback that happens on an ongoing basis between employees and managers promotes trust and development.
 Employees know what’s expected of them and have an increased understanding of how their goals fit in with the company’s overall goals, increasing engagement.